Sania Nishtar: Awards

 Nishtar is the recipient of Pakistan's Sitara-i-Imtiaz (Star of Excellence) Award (awarded by the President of Pakistan), the European Societies Population Science Award, and the First Global Innovation Award by the Rockefeller Foundation.
 She was admitted to the Medical Mission Hall of Fame in Toledo, Ohio in 2011.

-In the beginning of 2014, she was mentioned in the Top-20 List of 'Most Influential Women in Science in the Islamic World' by the Muslim Scientists List in recognition of her policy advocacy contributions.
+In the beginning of 2014, Nishtar was mentioned in the Top-20 List of 'Most Influential Women in Science in the Islamic World' by the Muslim Scientists List in recognition of her policy advocacy contributions.

-In 2019, her alma mater Kings College awarded her a Doctorate in Science, Honoris Causa.
+In 2019, her alma mater Kings College awarded Nishtar a doctorate in science, honoris causa.
 Nishtar was on the list of the BBC's 100 Women announced on 23 November 2020.